-Plus 6 GCSE subjects grade A*-B including English Language, Mathematics and two Sciences from the following: Biology, Chemistry, Physics, PE, Core Science, Additional Science and Dual Science. (this is the typical entry requirement) for this course.
+Plus 6 GCSE subjects grade A*-B/Level 6 including English Language, Mathematics and two Sciences from the following: Biology, Chemistry, Physics, PE, Core Science, Additional Science and Dual Science. (this is the typical entry requirement) for this course.

 |Subject requirements||- For applicants from England: Where a science has been taken at A level (Chemistry, Biology or Physics), a pass in the Science practical of each subject will be required.

-- Applied Science A2 level must be accompanied by a further Science A level, not Applied.
+- Applied Science A level must be accompanied by a further Science A level, not Applied.

-- 6 GCSE’s at grades A*-B, to include English Language, Maths and 2 Science subjects will be needed for A level, BTEC and Cambridge Pre-U students.
+- 6 GCSE’s at grades A*-B/Level 6, to include English Language, Maths and 2 Science subjects will be needed for A level, BTEC and Cambridge Pre-U students.

 - Standalone English Literature is not accepted in lieu of English or English Language at grade B (GSCE).

 |BTEC Level 3 National Extended Diploma||BTEC nationals are considered in addition to 6 GCSEs grades A* - B or level 6, which must include English Language, Maths and two Science subjects from the following: Biology, Chemistry, Physics, PE, Core Science, Additional Science and Dual Science Award.
 Please note that Applied GCSEs will not be considered.

 We will only accept one BTEC Level 3 National Extended Certificate at a minimum of Distinction.
 This must be accompanied by two A-Levels at grade A and B. The A-level subjects must include Biology, PE or Sport Science and the Active Leisure Industry.
 In total between the two types of qualification, 3 separate subjects must be taken.